gadenbuie/js4shiny-workshop-webpage/content/authors/maya/_index.md

 ---

 I am a mycologist turned data scientist.
-I love statistics, data visualization, and all things JavaScript.
-I am currently an intern at RStudio designing a visual block based programming language.
-I create music related infographics for JamBase.com.
+I love statistics, data visualization, and [all things JavaScript](http://js4ds.org).
+I currently work for Cytel, creating custom Shiny apps for clinical trial data.
+I was a summer of 2019 intern at RStudio where I designed a visual block based programming language called [tidyblocks](http://tidyblocks.tech).
+I also create music related infographics for JamBase.com.
 When I’m not coding, I’m climbing tall mountains.